rgeissen/teradata-trusted-data-agent/README.md

 ### Step 3: Configure API Key (Optional)

-You can either enter your API key in the UI at runtime or, for convenience during development, create a `.env` file in the project root:
+You can either enter your API key in the UI at runtime or, for convenience during development, create a `.env` file in the project root.
+The application will automatically load these keys.

 ```
+# For Google Models
 GEMINI_API_KEY="YOUR_GEMINI_API_KEY_HERE"

+# For Anthropic Models
 ANTHROPIC_API_KEY="YOUR_ANTHROPIC_API_KEY_HERE"
 ```